kpmatta/quant_strategy_lab/docs/architecture.md

 1. Real market data fetched on demand.
 2. Synthetic data for fast demos and offline use.

-In this architecture, real market data is fetched through the web API path, while the MCP server does not reach out to external data sources.
-The web API passes fetched prices into the MCP `run_backtest` tool.
+In this architecture, real market data can be fetched in two ways: the web API fetches Yahoo prices for the Strategy Lab, and the MCP server exposes a `fetch_yahoo_prices` tool for agent-driven workflows.
 The LLM agent uses the same MCP tool contract; it only adds a decision layer backed by the LLM provider.
 This matters for MCP architecture because it keeps tools usable even when data sources are unavailable.
-The MCP server remains data-source agnostic: clients can supply prices directly or call the synthetic series tool for a ready-made input, enabling deterministic testing and reproducible experiments.
+Clients can supply prices directly or call the synthetic series tool for a ready-made input, enabling deterministic testing and reproducible experiments.

 ## Runtime Modes